 Permanent protection and management of the occupied and adjacent coast yellow leptosiphon habitat is critical to preventing extinction of the species.
 The life history characteristics of coast yellow leptosiphon should be researched, including factors related to pollination, seed dispersal, seed longevity and soil seed bank, seed productivity, growth, propagation, and microhabitat requirements for germination and recruitment.
 Seeds of coast yellow leptosiphon should be collected and bulked for long-term conservation storage and potential introduction into suitable habitat.
 Potential coast yellow leptosiphon habitat near the existing population should be identified, and introduction of seeds should be considered.

-The California Department of Fish and Wildlife (CDFW) completed a Status Review of Coast Yellow Leptosiphon in 2018, which provides detailed information on the biology and population trends of coast yellow leptosiphon and an analysis of the factors affecting the ability of the species to survive and reproduce.
+The California Department of Fish and Wildlife (CDFW) completed a Status Review of Coast Yellow Leptosiphon (PDF) in 2018, which provides detailed information on the biology and population trends of coast yellow leptosiphon and an analysis of the factors affecting the ability of the species to survive and reproduce.

 CDFW may issue permits for coast yellow leptosiphon pursuant to CESA, and you can learn more about the California laws protecting coast yellow leptosiphon and other California native plants .
 Coast yellow leptosiphon occurs in CDFW’s Bay Delta Region.